ReDI-School/intro-java/exercises/simple_methods.md

 ## addNumbers

 Write a method `public static int addNumbers(int max)` to add together all numbers from 1 to max.
+Please use a for loop to sum up all numbers.

 E.g.: